Contents

 Set targets that you will be able to achieve during a designated period.

-Ensure that the target set by you is achievable.
+Ensure that the target set by you is achievable and monitor progress.

 5. Importance of Mock Tests